justinamiller/DotNet-Coding-Guidelines/README.md

        //do something
 }
 ```
-This makes your code easier to read and understand without having you to write (or atleast minimizes) comments of what the code does.
+This makes your code easier to read and understand without having you write (or at least minimizes) comments of what the code does.

 ### Tip #25
 👍 Do suffix asynchronous methods with the Async word: